AviralVijay-GSLab/nonet-1/README.md

 # nonet

-Nonet is unified solution for ensembling in supervised and unsupervised learning environment.
+nonet is unified solution for weighted average ensemble in supervised and unsupervised learning environment.
 It is a novel approach to provide weighted average ensembled predictions without using labels from outcome or response variable for weight computation.
 In a nutshell, nonet can be used in two scenarios:

 - This approach can be used in the unsupervised environment where outcome labels not available.
 - This  approach can be used to impute the missing values in the real-time scenarios in supervised and unsupervised environment because nonet does not require training labels to compute the weights for ensemble.